antonisgkamitsios/go-starter/README.md

 ```

 ## run locally
-we use makefile to run air+templ+tailwind+esbuild in watch mode and tie them together with `browser-sync` to allow us browser reloading.
+we use makefile to run air+templ+tailwind+esbuild in watch mode with templ's notify proxy feature to allow us browser reloading.

 To run them all in parallel just type:
 ```